 As we saw in the case of neon, the 2nd shell orbitals are more like spherical tetrahedra, and the 3rd shell is a di-electron in a spherical s-orbital.
 These orbitals represent phase-locked, resonant, coherent, harmonic, stationary waves.

-Magnesium is more willing to lose its two valence electrons in an ionic interaction than is beryllium, and it will lose both at the same time in order to reach the stability of the 2s22p6 noble gas configuration, which is a multi-di-electron state with two concentric full shells.
+Magnesium is more willing to lose its two valence electrons in an ionic interaction than is beryllium because it is larger, and it will lose both at the same time in order to reach the stability of a full 2nd shell.
+This is the same electron configuration as the 2s22p6 noble gas configuration of neon — a multi-di-electron state with two concentric full shells.
 That is why magnesium forms a 2+ ionic state.

 RETURN to the Periodic Table